Request for Information (RFI): Meaning and Examples

 Request for proposal (RFP)

-A request for proposal is a document that asks suppliers to outline potential solutions for a business need.
-Sending an RFP is usually the second step after a buyer receives an RFI response.
-RFPs are more detailed than RFIs as they provide more specific information and context so suppliers can propose creative solutions.
+A request for proposal is a formal document that asks suppliers to outline potential solutions for a business need.
+Sending an RFP is usually the second step after you've reviewed RFI responses.

 Tool